vinayuuuck/no-tipping-architecture/client/readme.md

 - `--ip`: server ip to connect to, default 'localhost'

-- `--port`: server port to connect to, default `5000`
+- `--port`: server port to connect to, default `8000`

-- `--name`: name of the client, change the default to your team name on line `82`
+- `--name`: name of the client, change the default to your team name